GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 *Ps: To run with docker you can use 'docker-compose up' and after that 'docker exec -it <image-name/id> bash' to enter in bash.
 After that we need to type 'rails c'.*

-First thing that we need to do is a new gem in this project, to do it we need to add this line in Gemfile.
+First thing that we need to do is add a new gem in this project, to do it we need to add this line in our Gemfile.

 {% highlight ruby %}
 gem 'stoplight'